 picture of Overview of Jim Thorpe courtesy of Wikipedia and Smallbones (public domain).

 Watch this short Youtube video prepared by Pocono Tourism:

 Where to Retire in Pocono Mountains and Home Prices

-The Poconos is comprised of a large four county area so housing prices will of course vary according to location within the mountains, and the proximity to lakes and rivers.
+The Poconos is comprised of a large, four county area, so housing prices will of course vary according to location within the mountains, and the proximity to lakes and rivers.
 There are cabins and condos that sell under well under $100,000, and single family homes that can reach into the $millions.
-Stroudsburg is considered to be in the heart of the Poconos, and Zillow reports the median home value here to be $181,600 in mid-2018, and considers it to be a "Very Hot Market" at this time.
+Stroudsburg is considered to be in the heart of the Poconos, and Zillow reports the median home value here to be $170,904 in early 2020.

 The Poconos has much to offer for those who enjoy the outdoors with hiking, biking, fishing, and canoeing, and the area boasts many State Parks, golf courses and downhill skiing.
 There are also museums, resorts, casinos, galleries and festivals.